Chart Color Schemes

 Cultural Diversity

-Jindalee - Mount Ommaney was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Jindalee - Mount Ommaney was found to be above average when compared nationally for a number of language and cultural background related metrics

-Jindalee-Mount Ommaney, as per the Australian Bureau of Statistics Census 2016 data, had a higher cultural diversity than most local areas.
-21.9% of its population spoke languages other than English at home and 32.2% were born overseas.
-Christianity was the predominant religion, comprising 49.7%.
+Jindalee-Mount Ommaney, surveyed in July-August 2016, had a higher cultural diversity than most local areas.
+21.9% spoke languages other than English at home, while 32.2% were born overseas.
+Christianity was the predominant religion (49.7%).

 Frequently Asked Questions - Diversity